Foreign policy of the first Trump administration: 2019

 In the aftermath of the November 2015 Paris attacks committed by ISIL, Trump reiterated his intention to eliminate ISIL.
 By August 2017, the Trump administration had "dramatically accelerated" the U.S.–led campaign against ISIL and recaptured almost one-third of the territory they had taken.
 On March 23, 2019, Trump administration officials and allies cautiously hailed the territorial collapse of the Islamic State in Syria.
 The administration emphasized the need to continue applying pressure by maintaining a presence in the country, while also blocking a territorial resurgence of the Islamic State.

 In May 2019, the "Trade War" with China took a turn for the worse.
 Trade talks broke down and the United States raised tariffs on $200 billion worth of Chinese goods; China reciprocated.
 The Trump administration also imposed new restrictions on Chinese telecom firms, labeled China a currency manipulator, and threatened to halt all private U.S. investment in China.

 On June 30, 2019, Trump became the first sitting U.S. president to set foot in North Korea, for a brief meeting with its leader, Kim Jong Un.
 Kim admitted his surprise at Trump's request to meet, but accepted the offer due to their "excellent relationship" and the significance of meeting to denuclearize the Korean peninsula.

 On October 6, 2019, Trump said he would withdraw all remaining U.S. troops from Kurdish-controlled northern Syria.
 Turkey then invaded Syria to combat the Kurdish groups.
 The Trump administration responded by placing sanctions on Turkey, although it was a NATO ally.

+In 2019, Trump stated that U.S. troops were in Syria "only for oil".

 On December 20, 2019, Trump spoke with China's paramount leader Xi Jinping, when China agreed to make "large scale" purchases of U.S. farm goods.
 They planned to sign a formal agreement on a "phase one trade deal" aimed at eventually ending their 18-month trade war.
 During their talk, Xi told Trump he was deeply concerned about "negative words and deeds" from the U.S. regarding Taiwan, Hong Kong, Xinjiang, and Tibet.
 Along with some tariff relief, China agreed to make various structural changes concerning intellectual property and technology issues.
 Actual Chinese purchases of American goods during 2020 fell far short of expectations.
+Ultimately, the phase 1 agreement failed to address any structural aspects of the structural conflicts between the United States and China.
+The overall U.S. trade deficit worsened, with supply trade diverted from China to higher-cost foreign producers rather than being supplied domestically.
+Tariffs imposed by the U.S. increased costs of Chinese imports for U.S. consumers and business.